 Apollo 8 entered Earth orbit about 20 minutes after takeoff travelling at 28,000 km/h.
 The next phase speeded the spacecraft up to nearly 39,000 km/h which placed it on a trajectory to the Moon.
 The transit to the Moon took a little over 66 hours.
 Whilst whizzing around the Moon, the crew sent a Christmas message back to the Earth stating “Good night, good luck, a Merry Christmas, and God bless all of you, all of you on the good Earth.”
 About one billion people were estimated to have heard that message which was a rather amazing feat for 1968.
 Apollo 8 then returned to the Earth and after 146 hours from the original launch the space craft reentered the Earth’s atmosphere, with considerably less parts than it launched with.
 The crew had traveled farther from the Earth than anyone had ever been reaching a maximum distance of 377,349 km.

-If the weather is good on Christmas Day and evening, spare a moment to remember the events of 50 years ago when the people of the Earth looked up and viewed the Moon, they would have been witnessing the first people to orbit another celestial body.
+If the weather is good on Christmas Day and evening, spare a moment to remember the events of now more than 50 years ago when the people of the Earth looked up and viewed the Moon, they would have been witnessing the first people to orbit another celestial body.